sftpgo/docs/docs/initial-configuration.md

 We assume that you have installed SFTPGo and it is up and running, so let's explore the main features and concepts.

-:warning: SFTPGo has many settings and configuration options.
-Before using SFTPGo in production you should carefully understand what they mean and what changes are required to harden your installation according to your requirements.
-We recommend that you provide at least TLS certificates to protect your services.
-The default configuration is a tradeoff between security and usability.
-We can provide [commercial support](https://sftpgo.com/){:target="_blank"} if needed.

 ## Initial configuration

 Before you can use SFTPGo you need to create an admin account, so open [http://127.0.0.1:8080/web/admin](http://127.0.0.1:8080/web){:target="_blank"} in your web browser, replacing `127.0.0.1` with the appropriate IP address if SFTPGo is not running on localhost.